-Of the many different types of yoga practiced around the world, two variations — Hatha and Vinyasa yoga — are among the most popular.
-While they share many of the same poses, Hatha and Vinyasa each have a distinct focus and pacing.
+Of the many different types of yoga, two variations — Hatha and Vinyasa yoga — are among the most popular.
+They share many of the same poses, but each has a distinct focus and pacing.

 In this article, we’ll take a closer look at both forms of yoga, and help you decide which one may be a better fit for you.

 Hatha yoga can be considered an umbrella term to describe many of the most common forms of yoga taught in the West today.

 With this type of yoga, you move your body slowly and deliberately into different poses that challenge your strength and flexibility, while at the same time focusing on relaxation and mindfulness.

 Hatha yoga places special emphasis on controlled breathing and posture.
 Building core strength, which is key to good posture, is another important aspect of this type of yoga.